tinisi/express-sandbox/README.md

 # express-training

 This project is inactive for now.
-I was a training exercise.
+It was a training exercise.

 If/when I pick it up again, I would like to add these features: